edehr/edehr/deploying.md

+# Deploying the code

+This document provides information on how to deploy the code.
+Please read it carefully.

+# Introduction

+Before deploying the code, please make sure you have read the [Code Generation Documentation](../code_generation.md).
+It contains crucial information regarding the code reutilization process among the front-end and back-end.
+Once you have carefully read the documentation, please make sure that the ``ehr-definitions`` folder is up to date between the client-side and the server-side, by making sure that all the tests pass and that the copy-common-src.sh script returns no errors.
+If it does, you will need to fix the errors before deploying

 ## Build for Production

 To run a production-ready instance you check out the code as above and have the prerequisite tools installed.